 Green card examinations differ from conventional medical examinations in that they require a civil surgeon designated by the U.S. government to perform the exam.
 Fortunately, Great City Medical in New York City offers a range of primary healthcare needs, as well as the required green card medical exam NYC for the U.S. Citizenship and Immigration Services (USCIS).

 Blood will be drawn to aid in testing for communicable diseases that pose a public health risk, including gonorrhea, Hansen’s disease, tuberculosis, and syphilis.
 Hansen’s disease is tested by observation, and gonorrhea is diagnosed using a urine test.
 The remaining illnesses are diagnosed using a blood test, such as the QuantiFERON (IGRA) blood test for tuberculosis, and a urine sample.
 If the IGRA test is found positive, a chest x-ray is required.

-With Form I-693, you are required to submit prove that all vaccination requirements for your age, which include measles, mumps and rubella (MMR), tetanus-diphtheria (TD), varicella, meningococcal, and influenza.
+With Form I-693, you are required to submit proof that all vaccination requirements for your age, which include measles, mumps and rubella (MMR), tetanus-diphtheria (TD), varicella, meningococcal, and influenza.
 If some of the required vaccinations have not been done, you must receive all missing vaccinations necessary to meet the requirements.
 Also, all applicants need to be fully vaccinated against COVID-19.